The xAssets API

 - AMSX to embed API functionality within transformations

-- Restful API calls (i.e. simple URLs with a bearer header token) can be used to pull data from xAssets in any language
+- Restful API calls (i.e. simple URLs with a bearer header token) can be used to get data and save data from any language

 - XCS (xAssets Client Scripting Language) can embed API calls and transformation calls within a browser single page application